Hip-hop: World hip-hop music

-Hip-hop spread from the Bronx to the world.
-It is constantly being reinvented in nearly every country on the planet.
-The one thing virtually all hip-hop artists worldwide have in common is that they acknowledge their debt to the Black and Latino people in New York who launched the global movement.
+Hip-hop spread from the Bronx to the world, being reinvented across the planet.
+Many hip-hop artists worldwide acknowledge their debt to the Black and Latino people in New York who are credited with launching the global movement.

 In many Latin American countries, as in the U.S., hip-hop has been a tool with which marginalized people can articulate their struggle.
 Cuban hip-hop grew steadily during the Special Period that came with the fall of the Soviet Union.

 Brazilian hip-hop is heavily associated with racial and economic issues in the country, where a lot of Afro-Brazilians live in economically disadvantaged favelas.